FasterMars/Fastermars-Dark-Theme/README.md

 Download the folder and move to `C:\Users\<USERNAME>\.vscode\extensions\`

-restart Visual Studio Code and set color theme
+Restart Visual Studio Code and set color theme